Global Optimization with Parametric Function Approximation: Introduction

-In summary, our main contributions are: \begin{enumerate} \item We initiate the study of global optimization problem with parametric function approximation and proposed a new two-phase optimistic exploration algorithm --- GO-UCB. \item Under realizable assumption and a few other mild assumptions, we prove GO-UCB converges to the global optima with cumulative regret at the order of $\tilde{O}(\sqrt{T})$ where $T$ is time horizon. \item GO-UCB does not suffer from the curse of dimensionality like Gaussian processes-based Bayesian optimization methods.
-The unknown objective function $f$ can be high-dimensional, non-convex, non-differentiable, or even discontinuous in its input. \item We conduct numerical simulation to illustrate the merit of GO-UCB works over Bayesian optimization methods in both realizable and misspecified settings. \end{enumerate}
+\textbf{Contributions.} In summary, our main contributions are: \begin{enumerate} \item We initiate the study of global optimization problem with parametric function approximation and proposed a new optimistic exploration algorithm --- GO-UCB. \item Assuming \emph{realizability} and other mild geometric conditions, we prove that GO-UCB converges to the global optima with cumulative regret at the order of $\tilde{O}(\sqrt{T})$ where $T$ is the time horizon. \item GO-UCB does not suffer from the curse of dimensionality like Gaussian processes-based Bayesian optimization methods.
+The unknown objective function $f$ can be high-dimensional, non-convex, non-differentiable, and even discontinuous in its input domain. \item Synthetic test function and real-world hyperparameter tuning experiments show that GO-UCB works better than all compared Bayesian optimization methods in both realizable and misspecified settings. \end{enumerate}

-The design of GO-UCB algorithm requires substantial technical novelties building upon \citet{abbasi2011improved} and \citet{agarwal2021rl} as the change from linear objective function to non-linear one raises highly nontrivial challenges.
-In summary, our technical novelties are: \begin{enumerate} \item LinUCB analysis \citep{abbasi2011improved} and elliptical potential lemmas \citep{agarwal2021rl} are not directly applicable, but we design Phase I exploration of the learner to localize the neighboring region of $w^*$ so they can be adapted for our case. \item Showing that $w^*$ remains inside $\mathrm{Ball}_t$ for all $t \in [T]$ requires substantial innovation.
-We solve the problem by setting regularization centered at initialization $\hat{w}_0$ in estimating $\hat{w}_t$ and presenting novel inductive proof of a lemma showing for all $t\in [T], \hat{w}_t$ converges to $w^*$ in $\ell_2$-distance at the same rate. \item Analyzing our instantaneous regret needs to deal with high-order residual terms after first-order approximation.
-We overcome the challenge by using Taylor's theorem and taking advantage of the convexity of $\mathrm{Ball}_t$ twice. \end{enumerate} All these techniques might be of independent interest beyond this paper.
+\textbf{Technical novelties.} The design of GO-UCB algorithm builds upon the work of \citet{abbasi2011improved} and \citet{agarwal2021rl}, but requires substantial technical novelties as we handle a generic nonlinear parametric function approximation.
+Specifically: \begin{enumerate} \item LinUCB analysis (e.g., self-normalized Martingale concentration, elliptical potential lemmas \citep{abbasi2011improved,agarwal2021rl}) is not applicable for nonlinear function approximation, but we showed that they can be adapted for this purpose if we can \emph{localize} the learner to a neighborhood of $w^*$. \item We identify a new set of structural assumptions under which we can localize the learner sufficiently with only $O(\sqrt{T})$ rounds of pure exploration. \item Showing that $w^*$ remains inside the parameter uncertainty ball $\mathrm{Ball}_t, \forall t \in [T]$ is challenging.
+We solve this problem by setting regularization centered at the initialization parameter $\hat{w}_0$ and presenting novel inductive proof of a lemma showing $\forall t\in [T], \hat{w}_t$ converges to $w^*$ in $\ell_2$-distance at the same rate. \end{enumerate} These new techniques could be of independent interest.